GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-allowed-attr/index.md

 can only use the attributes in the role's definition.

 Lighthouse fails this audit
-when it finds an attribute that isn't allowed for a role on an elememnt.
+when it finds an attribute that isn't allowed for a role on an element.
 In the example Lighthouse audit above, the `aria-checked` attribute is not allowed on the `role=list`, so the audit fails.